classicfoo/notething/README.md

 	N User has to press enter for it auto add the full stop.
 	N Add a setting under text formatting to enable or disable this feature.
 X Make settings dialog scrollable.
-T Move selected date by using arrow keys on calendar widget.
+X Move selected date by using arrow keys on calendar widget.
+T Capitalise every word in heading.
+	N Right now it sees up to 3 hashtags as headings.
+	T Make it any number of hashtags

 ## Bugs